A. About the artwork

 A limited edition is a series of art prints that are limited in number.
-Our edition sizes vary from 1 to 100.
+Our edition sizes vary depending on the artwork.
 Once the edition is sold out, we destroy the file and new prints will not be produced in those sizes ever again.
 Small editions make work more exclusive and are often more expensive.

 4. What is the certificate of authenticity?

-5. How do I look after my art?
+5. How do I look after my framed artwork?